 Rate | Fixed at 9% for income >AED 375k | Fixed at 5% except for zero-rated sectors |

-Collection | Self-assessment through annual returns | Periodic returns usually quarterly/monthly |
+Collection | Self-assessment through annual returns | Periodic returns are usually quarterly/monthly |

 Accounting | Financial statements based on GAAP | Separate VAT accounting |

-Compliance costs | Lower - tax returns and books | Higher - registration, invoicing, refunds etc. |
+Compliance costs | Lower - tax returns and books | Higher - registration, invoicing, refunds, etc. |

-A1.
 No, corporate tax rates are typically higher than VAT rates.
 For example, the standard UAE corporate tax rate is 9% while the VAT rate is 5%.
 However, rates can vary between jurisdictions.

-A4.
 No, VAT is only charged on the taxable supply of goods and services in a country.
 Companies can reclaim any VAT paid on purchases/expenses related to their taxable business activities.
 Purchases of capital assets like machinery may be eligible for immediate expensing of VAT.

 In summary, corporate tax and VAT are two different types of taxes imposed for revenue generation in the UAE.
 While corporate tax is a direct tax on company profits, VAT is an indirect tax levied as a percentage of value added at each stage of supply.
-Their computation, applicable rates and compliance procedure are distinct though both help strengthen government finances.
-It is advisable for businesses to seek the guidance of professional tax consultants in the UAE to properly understand and comply with these taxation systems.